-Also, we need to get politicians to change the laws and incentivize the deployment of existing technologies and massively invest in innovation for the fields where we don't have great solutions yet.
+Also, we need to get politicians to change the laws, incentivize the deployment of existing technologies, and massively invest in innovation for the fields where we don't have great solutions yet.

 This video by Kurzgesagt discusses four factors which contribute to humanity's collective carbon dioxide emissions: